PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 #### Replication backlog

-Replication backlog is a circular buffer (FIFO), where Redis keeps most recent writes to master
+Replication backlog is a circular buffer (FIFO), where each Redis instance keeps its most recent writes

 ----
 #### Full vs. Partial sync